cmp-202/ssh2shell/README.md

     Email = require('email');

 var host = {
  server:        {
-  host:         process.env.HOST,
+   host:         "192.168.0.1",
-  port:         process.env.PORT,
-  userName:     process.env.USER_NAME,
+   userName:     "myuser",
-  password:     process.env.PASSWORD,
+   password:     "sudoPassword",
-  passPhrase:   process.env.PASS_PHRASE,
+   passPhrase:   "myPassPhrase",
-  privateKey:   require('fs').readFileSync(process.env.PRIV_KEY_PATH)
+   privateKey:   require('fs').readFileSync("~/.ssh/id_rsa")
  },
  commands:      [
-  "`This is a message that will be added to the full sessionText`", "msg:This is a message that will be handled by the msg.send code", "echo $(pwd)",
+  "`This is a message that will be added to the full sessionText`", "msg:This is a message that will be displayed during the process", "echo $(pwd)",
   "sudo su",
   "msg:changing directory",